Murder of Koh Mew Chin

-On 25 March 1999, an 18-year-old Malaysian woman named Koh Mew Chin (许妙珍 Xǔ Miàozhēn) was found murdered in her rented flat at Singapore's Pasir Ris, where she lived with her boyfriend and several other Malaysians working in Singapore.
-A day after the killing, Koh's 19-year-old boyfriend Chan Choon Wai (陈俊伟 Chén Jùnweǐ), also Malaysian, was arrested and charged with murder.
+On 25 March 1999, an 18-year-old Malaysian woman named Koh Mew Chin (许妙珍 (Xǔ Miàozhēn, Khó͘ Miāu-chin)) was found murdered in her rented flat at Singapore's Pasir Ris, where she lived with her boyfriend and several other Malaysians working in Singapore.
+A day after the killing, Koh's 19-year-old boyfriend Chan Choon Wai (陈俊伟 (Chén Jùnweǐ, Can4 Zeon3 Wai5)), also Malaysian, was arrested and charged with murder.

 The trial court heard that prior to Koh's murder, she was estranged from Chan, and met another man who treated her better, and on the day of her death, Koh tried to persuade Chan that their relationship should end due to their personality differences in spite of Chan's intention to reconcile their relationship.
 This led to Chan strangling Koh to death before he attempted suicide by slitting his wrists.
 Chan, who claimed that he committed the crime out of sudden and grave provocation, was found guilty of murder and sentenced to death a year after killing Koh.